On the locus of $2$-dimensional crystalline representations with a given reduction modulo $p$: Introduction

 This tells us that we can recover $R^{\psi}(k,\bar\rho)[1/p]$ from $X(k,\bar\rho)$.
 But we need to be able to understand $X(k,\bar\rho)$ better.

-We can define a notion of complexity for a standard subset $X$ which invariant under the absolute Galois group of $E$ for some finite extension $E$ of $\Q_p$.
+We can define a notion of complexity for a standard subset $X$ which is invariant under the absolute Galois group of $E$ for some finite extension $E$ of $\Q_p$.
 This complexity is a positive integer $c_E(X)$, which mostly counts the number of disks involved in the definition of $X$, but with some arithmetic multiplicity that measures how hard it is to define the disk on the field $E$.
-A consequence of this definition is that if an upper bound for $c_E(X)$ is given, then $X$ can be recovered from the sets $X\cap F$ for some finite extensions $F$ of $E$, and even from the intersection of $X$ with some finite set of points under an additional hypothesis (Theorems \ref{algo} and \ref{algoeps}).
+A consequence of this definition is that if an upper bound for $c_E(X)$ is given, then $X$ can be recovered from the sets $X\cap F$ for some finitely many finite extensions $F$ of $E$, and even from the intersection of $X$ with some finite set of points under an additional hypothesis (Theorems \ref{algo} and \ref{algoeps}).

 A key point is that this complexity, which is defined in a combinatorial way, is actually related to the Hilbert-Samuel multiplicity of the special fiber of the rings of analytic functions bounded by $1$ on the set $X$ (Theorem \ref{samecompl}).
 This is especially interesting in the case where the set $X$ is $X(k,\bar\rho)$ as in this case this Hilbert-Samuel multiplicity can be bounded explicity using the Breuil-Mézard conjecture.
-So, under some hypotheses on $\bar\rho$, we have:
+So, when $\bar\rho$ has trivial endomorphisms and under some conditions that ensure that the Breuil-Mézard conjecture is known in this case: